 It is the builders' responsibility to obtain and pay for any and all necessary permits for work to be performed by Advanced Concrete Foundations.
 A copy of the building permit should be posted on the job site prior to the start of work.
 An approved set of plans should be on site at all times.

-Advanced Concrete Foundations provides an estimate at no cost to the builder.
-The estimate is not a quote nor is it guaranteed.
-Please review the estimate carefully as it outlines the scope and details of work to be performed and is illustrative of how we price and bill our work.
-You will be charged from our price list for only the work performed.
+Advanced Concrete Foundations provides a proposal at no cost to the builder.
+The proposal is not a quote nor is it guaranteed.
+Please review the proposal carefully as it outlines the scope and details of work to be performed.
 The slope of the site, depth of excavation, discovery of rock, poor soil conditions, etc. may affect the scope of work that we are required to undertake and add to the cost of the project.

-Before work can begin, builder must sign a work order acknowledging receipt of our price list and standard specifications.
+Before work can begin, builder must sign a work order at the bottom of the proposal acknowledging receipt of standard specifications.
 The work order also informs Advanced Concrete Foundations if builder uses waiver agents.

 The key to a successful foundation experience is a complete and accurate set of drawings for your project.
 The builder shall provide drawings of work to be performed, including all necessary dimensions and the size and location of all openings, pockets, sleeves, ledges, etc. All changes and field determined items must be noted on the drawing and initialed.
 Advanced Concrete Foundations cannot be responsible for errors or omissions on the drawings.
 An approved set of plans should be on site at all times.